 Simply pat your meat dry, brush on a very thin layer of mayo on, and apply your seasonings.
 Then, sear your meat using one of the methods listed above and enjoy a photo-worthy crust.

 Essential Sous Vide Equipment

-Sous vide machine – This one is obvious.
-To cook sous vide, you’re going to need a device to precisely regulate the temperature of the bath water.
+Sous Vide Machine – To cook sous vide, you’re going to need a device to precisely regulate the temperature of the bath water.
 The two best sous vide machines in the game right now are the Anova Precision Cooker and the ChefSteps Joule.
 The main difference between the two is that with the Anova you can control the device both manually and with a mobile device, and with the Joule you can only control the device by using your mobile device.
 Either way, both sous vide machines are top class and you can’t go wrong with either choice.

-Plastic bags – I recommend using Ziploc double zipper, freezer bags for all your sous vide needs.
+Stasher Reusable Bag – I recommend using the Stasher 100% silicone reusable food bag for all your sous vide needs.
 Note that using this specific type of bag is BPA- and dioxin-free, and durable enough to endure lengthy cooks.
 Also, it's reusable so great for the environment.